 However, there is a cuisine that has won many people's love with its delicious dishes and famous sweets, no matter what country they come from.
 It is Turkish cuisine, known as the heritage of the great Ottoman Empire.
-Turkish cuisine is the one we love most, and never get tired of trying because of its proximity and similarity to Azerbaijani cuisine.
-Are you wondering what are traditional Turkish dishes?
+What makes Turkish cuisine unique?
 Well, by getting to know these dishes more closely and understanding each region's specifics, you will be more experienced when travelling to Turkey, and you will know which cities you should visit.

 I am sure that Lahmacun is one of the best Turkish dishes everyone likes from the first bite.
+Every year millions of travellers get their Turkey visas and travel to this country just for eating this dish!
 How not to love?
 You have to eat something for lunch, but you do not have time.
 Lahmacun.
 In the evening, you have many guests for dinner, but you do not have anything to serve next to the main meal?
 Lahmacun!
 It is cheap, affordable, and suitable for every family and every budget.
 It is tasty, nutritious, and healthy.
 Although it is considered the Turks' national fast-food, you can see it at a dinner table as well.
 When presented at the table, some vegetables and lemons are the musts.
 While eating, you can either put the vegetables on Lahmacun, squeeze the lemon juice, then wrap and eat, or cut it into pieces.
 It depends on your choice and taste.
-Lahmacun, known as Turkish Pizza, has different types: only with meat, cheese, mixed, etc.
+Lahmacun, known as Turkish pizza, has different types: only with meat, cheese, mixed, etc.

 Along with famous Eskishehir cigh borek, achma borek, long and thin borek, su boregi (pastry with feta cheese filling), there are many other types.
 The most favourite and most difficult among them is the pastry with feta cheese filling.
 Each of the dough is boiled separately, and then the cheese and greens are laid out in layers.
 The real pastry with feta cheese filling must be ten layers, and the secret of its flavour is butter.
 This troublesome and special dish is considered the source of Turkish cuisine's pride for its complexity of the cooking process.

 Is there anyone who does not like doner and ayran (diluted salted yoghurt drink)?
-The food is loved by everyone, no matter what country it is originated.
+The food is loved by everyone, no matter what country it is originated from.
 However, when mentioned, everyone thinks of the Turks.
-It is possible to find a Doner restaurant in every city and every street in Turkey.
+It is possible to find a doner restaurant in every city and every street in Turkey.
 Many countries, especially Europe and Asia, have different Turkish doner restaurants.
 A dish made with chicken, lamb, or beef and served with vegetables, spices, and various sauces.
-The secret is in the quality of meat and the sauce, it contains.
-It could win the hearts for being affordable, can be gulped, and is nutritious.
+The secret is in the quality of meat and the sauce it contains.
+It could win hearts for being affordable, can be gulped, and is nutritious.

-Yaprak sarma is the king, the indispensable of the Turkish cuisine, the saviour of every occasion, and is well-known to us.
-This dish combines Azerbaijani cuisine with Turkish and loved by both nations.
+Yaprak sarma is the king, the indispensable of Turkish cuisine, the saviour of every occasion.
+This dish combines Azerbaijani cuisine with Turkish cuisine and loved by both nations.
 While preparing and cooking takes a whole day, eating takes a few minutes.
 However, it is worth the effort.
 It is wrapped as thin as a finger and can be served cold or hot as a main and side meal.
 They mostly cook in with olive oil and, while serving, put the slice of lemon next to it.
 Besides, it is the meal that Turkish women show off their skills and are proud of the thinness of dolma.

-Iskandar is a mouthwatering and delicious meal only by mentioning its name.
+This Turkish national dish, - Iskandar is a mouthwatering and delicious meal only by mentioning its name.
 It is one of the first things to come to mind to order in any kebab restaurant.
 The city of Bursa is particularly popular with its Iskandar kebab.
 Although the meat in Iskandar is the same as in doner, a special beef used in Iskandar kebab is what makes it famous and distinguished.
-Moreover, butter added over, yoghurt served at side, tomato sauce, rice, and the fried bread underneath makes Iskandar special.
+Moreover, butter added over, yoghurt served at the side, tomato sauce, rice, and the fried bread underneath makes Iskandar special.
 How can the tourists not love a meal with different and tasty garnish?

 Hamsi Tava is mostly eaten in every house and found on every table during the winter months when it is the season of anchovies.
 It is easily prepared and is known as one of the healthy meals.
 Moreover, being affordable than other fishes and available in markets makes this meal a mostly prepared and loved one.
 The ingredients are anchovies, flour, cornflour, salt, and butter.
 It is served with onions, shepherd salad, and many other supplements.
 This dish, which looks like a work of art with its neat appearance while served, belongs to the Black Sea region.